-A short flight takes you to Oahu, where you can then tour the infamous Pearl Harbor, learning more about that fateful day in 1941 when the Japanese attacked the US Fleet and dragged America into World War II.
+This great Oahu Day Trip from Maui starts with a short flight, where you can then tour the infamous Pearl Harbor, learning more about that fateful day in 1941 when the Japanese attacked the US Fleet and dragged America into World War II.

 Your tour doesn’t stop there though, as you visit the rest of Honolulu and Oahu’s most famous attractions, from the Punchbowl Crater to the Iolani Palace.

 Polynesian settlers first made their way across the Pacific Ocean to Hawaii using nothing more than outrigger canoes, and while on Maui you can enjoy a trip like no other as you take to the water in a traditional Hawaiian Outrigger.